 Scenario 1: The Clean Split

-Contact Center systems handle routing and interactions for all channels – both digital and voice and bring in the engagement data. eCommerce and CRM systems bring transaction data and profile/customer journey data respectively.
+Contact Center systems handle routing (within the automatic call distributor (ACD)) and interactions for all channels – both digital and voice and bring in the engagement data. eCommerce and CRM systems bring transaction data and profile/customer journey data respectively.

 This model works well for larger enterprises with sophisticated routing logic.
 They deliver true Omnichannel capabilities with a completely integrated WFO and analytics, providing a single view of customer interactions and insights.
 This enables universal agents to engage customers in any channel of interaction with seamless channel escalations.
 Though sophisticated, this might not be a great option for smaller centers that need only digital channels.

 Scenario 2: The Digital Divide

 Contact Center systems and CRM bring in engagement data – Contact Center handles all voice interactions and CRM handles digital interactions, such as email and live chat. eCommerce brings in transaction data.